eigenAyoub/cuda-linear-alg/README.md

 ```

 2. Backprop:

-* As always, we super abuse notation, and simply refer to `dl/dW` as `dW` (maybe add better notation later on, include dims in decl, etc.)
-* Assume we have `dA`, then we get the following:
+* As always, we super abuse notation, and simply refer to `dl/dW` as `dW` (maybe add better notation later on, include dims in decl, etc.).
+We get the following:

 ```math